 - Avoid rubbing your eyes.
 Although we all engage in this very normal habit, try to fight the urge to touch your eyes.
 If you absolutely must, first wash your hands with soap and water for at least 20 seconds.

 - Tears carry the virus.
 Touching tears or a surface where tears have fallen can spread coronavirus.
 Make sure to wash your hands after touching your eyes and throughout the day as well.

 - Disinfect surfaces.
 You can catch COVID-19 by touching an object or surface that has the virus on it, such as a door knob, and then touching your eyes.

 Pink eye, or conjunctivitis, refers to an inflammation of the membrane covering the front of the eyeball.
 Conjunctivitis is characterized by red, watery, and itchy eyes.
 Viral conjunctivitis is highly contagious and can be spread by coughing and sneezing, too.

 According to a recent study in China, viral conjunctivitis may be a symptom of COVID-19.
 The study found conjunctival congestion in 9 of the 1,099 patients (0.8%) who were confirmed to have coronavirus.

 If you suspect you have pink eye, call your eye doctor in Laredo right away.
-Given the current coronavirus crisis, we ask patients to call prior to presenting themselves at the office of Dr. Mario Barrera, as it will allow the staff to assess your condition and adequately prepare for your visit.
+Given the current coronavirus crisis, we ask patients to call prior to presenting themselves at the office of Dr. Roberto Ramos, as it will allow the staff to assess your condition and adequately prepare for your visit.